-The retrieval algorithm also responds to another problem of the space-mission domain that is discussed in the section on adaptation below-the fact that large random variations exist among similar cases.
+The retrieval algorithm also responds to another problem of the space mission domain that is discussed in the section on adaptation below; namely, the fact that there are large random variations among similar cases.
 This problem suggests finding several similar cases instead of just one to adapt to a new case.
-The case-retrieval algorithm in Crew returns n nearest neighbors, where n is a small number specified by the user.
-Thus, parameters for new cases can be computed using adjusted values from several near neighbors rather than just from the one nearest neighbor as is traditional in CBR.
-This introduces a statistical flavor to the computation to soften the variability likely to be present in the empirical case data.
+The case retrieval algorithm in CREW returns $\bf n$ nearest neighbors, where $\bf n$ is a small number specified by the user.
+Thus, parameters for new cases can be computed using adjusted values from several near neighbors, rather than just from the one nearest neighbor as is traditional in CBR.
+This introduces a statistical flavor to the computation in order to soften the variability likely to be present in the empirical case data.

-The case-retrieval mechanism consists of a procedure for finding the n most similar factors and a procedure for finding the n most similar events, given a proposed factor or event, a number n, and the case-base file.
-These procedures, in turn, call various subprocedures.
-Each of the procedures is of computational order n, where n is the number of neighbors sought, so it will scale up with no problem for case bases of arbitrary size.
+The case retrieval mechanism consists of a procedure for finding the n most similar factors and a procedure for finding the n most similar events, given a proposed factor or event, a number n and the case-base file.
+These procedures, in turn, call various sub-procedures.
+Each of the procedures is of computational order \mathbf{n} , where \mathbf{n} is the number of neighbors sought, so it will scale up with no problem for case bases of arbitrary size.
 Here are outlines of typical procedures:

-nearest_factor (new_factor, n, file)
+nearest_factor(new factor, n, file)

-1. Find all factor records with the same factor type, using a database index.

-2. Of these, find the 4n with the nearest_mission.

-3. Of these, find the n with the nearest_actor.

-nearest_mission (new_mission, n, file)
+- 1. find all factor records with the same factor type, using a database index - 2. of these, find the 4n with the nearest mission - 3. of these, find the n with the nearest_actor nearest_mission (new mission, n, file)

-1. Find all mission records with environment = new mission's environment ± 1 using an index.

-2. If less than 20n results, then find all mission records with environment = new mission's environment ± 2 using an index.

-3. If less than 20n results, then find all mission records with environment = new mission's environment ± 3 using an index.

-4. Of these, find the 3n records with minimal lmission's duration - new mission's duration lusing an index.

-5. Of these, find the n records with minimal $\sum dif_i^2$.

-nearest_actor (new_actor, n, file)
+- 1. find all mission records with environment = new mission's environment \pm 1 using an index - 2. if less than 20n results, then find all mission records with environment = new mission's environment ± 2 using an index - 3. if less than 20n results, then find all mission records with environment = new mission's environment \pm 3 using an index - 4. of these, find the 3n records with minimal |mission's duration new mission's duration| using an index - 5. of these, find the n records with minimal Σ difi2 nearest_actor (new actor, n, file)

-1. Find up to n actor records with minimal $\sum dif_i^2$.
+1. find up to n actor records with minimal $\Sigma \operatorname{dif}{\mathbf{i}}^2$

 Note that in these procedures there is a weak sense of hierarchical ordering.
-It includes only a couple of levels and usually allows values that are not exactly identical, depending on how many cases exist with identical matches.
-Note, too, that the n-dimensional distance approach is used (indicated by "minimal $\Sigma \ dif_i^{2}$), but only with 3n cases, where n is the number of similar cases sought.
+It is weak in that it includes only a couple of levels and usually allows values that are not exactly identical, depending on how many cases exist with identical matches.
+Note, too, that the n-dimensional distance approach is used (indicated by "minimal \sum dif12"), but only with 3n cases, where n is the number of similar cases sought.
 The only operations that perform searches on significant portions of the database are those that can be accomplished using file indexes.
-These operations are followed by procedures that progressively narrow down the number of cases, thereby maintaining a balance that avoids both rigid prioritizing and intractable computations.
+These operations are followed by procedures that progressively narrow down the number of cases.
+Thereby, a balance is maintained that avoids both rigid prioritizing and intractable computations.

 Case-based reasoning often imposes a hierarchical priority to processing that is hidden behind the scenes.
 It makes case retrieval efficient without exposing the priorities to scrutiny.
 The preceding algorithms employ a minimum of prioritizing.
 In each instance, priorities are selected that make sense in the domain of extreme missions based on our understanding of the relevant literature and discussions with domain experts at NASA.
-As understanding of the domain evolves with increased data and experience, these priorities will have to be reviewed and adjusted.
+Of course, as understanding of the domain evolves with increased data and experience, these priorities will have to be reviewed and adjusted.

-The Adaptation Algorithm
+5. The Adaptation Algorithm